jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 # What is information architecture?

-Information architecture (IA) is one of several disciplines (e.g. library science, information science, taxonomy) that supports browsing/navigation and search of content objects (documents and metadata) stored in information systems (e.g. libraries, archives, repositories/portals, websites, databases).
+Information architecture (IA) is one of several disciplines (e.g. library science, information science, taxonomy) that supports the search, browsing, and presentation of content objects (documents and metadata) within and across myriad different information systems (e.g. libraries, archives, repositories/portals, websites, databases).
+Another way of putting this (credit to Rosenfeld, Morville, and Arango, 2015) is that IA aims to facilitate both the finding and understanding of information.
 For search (the concern of back-end IA), the goal is information retrieval with good precision and good recall, which requires that content objects be described consistently, i.e. with a controlled vocabulary (CV).
 For browsing (the concern of front-end IA), the goal is intuitive user interfaces and navigational structures.
-Another way of putting this is that IA designs for finding and for understanding.

 ## Must information be organized?